HKS-HNS/Auto-Craft-Bot/README.md

 - Craft items automatically using a recipe.
 - Interact with various types of objects, including chests

+## Commands
+- Start <min>: is to start and to set the delay between the crafting and the next start.
+- Say <args>: say something or send a command.
+- Quit: ends the script.

 ## Getting Started

 ### Prerequisites